flinder/rationalization/README.md

 - surveys
 	+ rationalization_main.txt: survey questions and flow for main study
 	+ rationalization_prerun.txt: survey questions and flow for pre run

+The maps in 'figures/main' have been created using [CartoDB](http://cartodb.com/) and can be accessed interactively [here](http://cdb.io/1DxjEaZ).